Date: Saturday, October 29, 2022Location: D'Angelo Center Ballroom (room 416)Time: 9 a.m.–2 p.m.Video recording coming soon

 The biennial poverty conference is a collaboration between the Vincentian Center for Church and Society and the Faculty Research Consortium.

-The keynote lecture and discussions will focus on the COVID-19 pandemic and the way in which it has highlighted social justice questions and inequalities in our society.
-This year’s conference will also include a special research poster presentation session showcasing scholars’ breakthrough work on poverty-related topics, including but not limited to
+The keynote lecture and discussions focused on the COVID-19 pandemic and the way in which it has highlighted social justice questions and inequalities in our society.
+The conference also included a special research poster presentation session showcasing scholars’ breakthrough work on poverty-related topics, including but not limited to